 341B5055.jpeg

-Charlie Parsons has had a huge, positive impact on the international media sector over the last 15 years and changed the face of television with his creative hits, The Word, The Big Breakfast and the Emmy winning Survivor, with seven prime time awards.
+Charlie Parsons has had a huge, positive impact on the international creative and media sector and changed the face of television with his trailblazing hits, and especially with Survivor one of television’s biggest success stories- now about to embark on its 50th season on CBS in the US.

 Charlie founded The Great BBC Campaign, set up to provide a bold ambitious new mandate for the BBC, designed to build on the success of the impartial and independent broadcasting organisation.